Adolescent Anger:

 • Inability to focus

-• Risky behaviors—self-harm, running away from home, doing drugs or alcohol
+• Risky behaviors—self-harm, running away from home, substance abuse etc.

 What to Do to Help Your Teen

 Helping adolescents is not easy.
 They may push back and be hostile because they are confused, sad, and overwhelmed.
-To prepare them to become responsible adults, it is beneficial to encourage them, rather than push them or offer direct help.
+To prepare them to become responsible adults, it can be beneficial to encourage them, rather than push them.

 Related Articles: